jonathanmorgan/context_text/README.md

 - Select and remove the bottom row for now (it is person types, not ties).
 - Click "Save" in the menu bar, then choose "Save active sheet as UCINET dataset".
 - Choose a name and location to save, and you are done!

-# Testing

-The context_text project has a small but growing set of unit tests that once can auto-run.
-These tests use django's testing framework, based on the Python `unittest` package.

-## Unit Tests

-### Configuration

-#### OpenCalais API configuration

-In order to run unit tests using OpenCalais's API, you'll need to:

-- Create a Thompson Reuters ID ( [https://iameui-eagan-prod.thomsonreuters.com/iamui/UI/createUser?app_id=Bold&realm=Bold](https://iameui-eagan-prod.thomsonreuters.com/iamui/UI/createUser?app_id=Bold&realm=Bold) ).

-    - after submitting form, open email from Thompson Reuters with subject something like "Please confirm your email address for your new Open PermID | Calais user account" and click the link to activate your profile.

-- Get your API token ()

-    - browse to the Open Calais site ( [http://www.opencalais.com/](http://www.opencalais.com/) ).
-    - click the "Login" button in the upper right.
-    - log in with your username and password.
-    - Once you are logged in, click on your username (your email address) in the upper right corner, then in the dropdown that results, click on "Display my Token".
-Your API token will appear in a box labeled "YOUR TOKEN".
-Copy it down and save it in a safe place.

-- Store that token and only that token in a file named "`open_calais_access_token.txt`" in the root of your django project/site (the same folder where `manage.py` lives).

-#### Database configuration

-In order to run unit tests, your database configuration in `settings.py` will need to be connecting to the database with a user who is allowed to create databases.
-When django runs unit tests, it creates a test database, then deletes it once testing is done.
-- _NOTE: This means the database user you use for unit testing SHOULD NOT be the user you'd use in production.
-The production database user should not be able to do anything outside a given database._

-### Running unit tests

-To run unit tests, at the command line in your django project/site folder (where `manage.py` lives):

-    python manage.py test context_text.tests

-Specific sets of tests:

-- OpenCalais API (v.2)

-    - test OpenCalais configuration:

-            python manage.py test context_text.tests.open_calais.test_open_calais_config

-    - test OpenCalais automated coding (assumes configuration tests passed):

-            python manage.py test context_text.tests.open_calais.test_open_calais_api

-- ArticleCoder (using ManualArticleCoder)

-    - test basic methods in ArticleCoder that are re-used by all coding methods:

-            python manage.py test context_text.tests.article_coder.test_article_coder

-- ManualArticleCoder

-    - test methods in ManualArticleCoder specific to manual coding:

-            python manage.py test context_text.tests.manual_article_coder.test_manual_article_coder

-- context_text model instances:

-    - test Article_Data model

-            python manage.py test context_text.tests.models.test_Article_Data_model

-    - test Person (and AbstractPerson) model

-            python manage.py test context_text.tests.models.test_Person_model

-## Test data

-There is a set of test data stored in the `fixtures` folder inside this django application.
-The files:

-- **_`context_text_unittest_auth_data.json`_** - User data for article-coding comparison.
-- **_`context_text_unittest_django_config_data.json`_** - configuration properties for context_text (in particular, for external APIs).
-- **_`context_text_unittest_data.json`_** - actual context_text data - needs to be loaded after "`auth`" data so users who did coding are in database when coding data is loaded.
-- **_`context_text_unittest_taggit_data.json`_** - tag data for context_text data (broken at the moment, since it relies on django's content types, and they are dynamically assigned and so not guaranteed to be the same for a given object type across runs of the unit tests).

-### Using unittest data for development

-- create a database where the unit test data can live.
-I usually call it the name of the main production database ("`context_text`") followed by "`_test`".
-Easiest way to do this is to just create the database, then give the same user you use for your production database the same access they have for production for this test database as well.

-    - postgresql example, where production database name is "`context_text`" and database user is "`django_user`":

-            CREATE DATABASE context_text_test;
-            GRANT ALL PRIVILEGES ON DATABASE context_text_test TO django_user;

-- update the DATABASES dictionary in settings.py of the application that contains context_text to point to your test database (in easy example above, could just change the 'NAME' attribute in the 'default' entry to "`context_text_test`" rather than "`context_text`".
-- cd into your django application's home directory, activate your virtualenv if you created one, then run "`python manage.py migrate`" to create all the tables in the database.

-        cd <django_app_directory>
-        workon context_text
-        python manage.py migrate

-- use the command "`python manage.py createsuperuser`" to make an admin user, for logging into the django admins.

-        python manage.py createsuperuser

-- load the unit test fixtures into the database:

-        python manage.py loaddata context_text_unittest_auth_data.json
-        python manage.py loaddata context_text_unittest_django_config_data.json
-        python manage.py loaddata context_text_unittest_data.json
-        python manage.py loaddata context_text_unittest_taggit_data.json

 # License